S3785752/TopographicAnalysisTool/README.md

 Files that have been supplied

+•	MajorProject.py - the code for the project
-•	reclassTool.py – used to define classes
+•	reclassTool.py – the code for creating class rules
 •	The colour ramp files in the styles folder – can be changed if a different colouring style is required
 •	Class rules in the rules folder – Supplied to show an example of the layout required.
 These need to be changed based on the required classes.